ckamm/solana-accountsdb-connector/README.md

 Overview
 ========

-This project is about streaming Solana account updates into other databases or event queues.
+This project is about streaming Solana account updates for a specific program into other databases or event queues.

 Supported Solana sources:
 - AccountsDB plugin (preferred) plus JSONRPC HTTP API (for initial snapshots)